netdata/netdata/collectors/ebpf.plugin/README.md

 The following two features from the Linux kernel are used by Netdata to run eBPF programs:

-- Kprobes and return probes (kretprobe): Probes can insert virtually into any kernel instruction .
+- Kprobes and return probes (kretprobe): Probes can insert virtually into any kernel instruction.
 When eBPF runs in `entry` mode, it attaches only `kprobes` for internal functions monitoring calls and some arguments every time a function is called.
 The user can also change configuration to use [`return`](#global) mode, and this will allow users to monitor return from these functions and detect possible failures.